RAE Awards More than $570,000 to Estuary Restoration Projects through NEP Coastal Watersheds Grant

-On behalf of the U.S. Environmental Protection Agency, Restore America’s Estuaries (RAE) has facilitated the funding of $703,213 to fourcoastal organizations to improve water quality and restore critical coastal habitat.
+On behalf of the U.S. Environmental Protection Agency, Restore America’s Estuaries (RAE) has facilitated the funding of $574,000 to threecoastal organizations to improve water quality and restore critical coastal habitat.
 2021 is the second year RAE administered the Coastal Watersheds Grant Program.
 The program received requests for over $15 million in this round of competition.

 “We are thrilled with the quality of proposals we received.
 The chosen projects range in size, scale, and location, demonstrating yet again the need for creative, passionate, and technically-grounded projects to address the challenges facing our estuaries and the communities that rely on them,” said Suzanne Simon, NEP Coastal Watersheds Grant Program Director for RAE.
 “We look forward to working with these subawardees and to get another round of excellent proposals next year.”